 - ENTR 455: Small Business Development and Consulting (3 units), offered spring only

-***Management majors can double-dip ESI certificate courses with Management electives required for their major.
+***Management majors will only be able to double-dip ESI certificate courses with Management electives required for their major prior to Fall 2022.

-To learn more about Eller Social Innovation, please contact Andrea Wright, academic advisor for business economics and business management undergraduate students.
+To learn more about Eller Social Innovation, please contact Andrea Gaub, academic advisor for business economics undergraduate students.

 If you are applying for the Eller Social Innovation Certificate, your submission of this form constitutes your approval for the Eller Undergraduate Programs office to add the Certificate to your academic program.